 To receive financial assistance, a student must be enrolled in a certificate or degree granting course of study, be in good standing, making satisfactory academic progress (as defined later in this catalog), and not be in default or delinquent on any loan plan with the College, state, or federal government.
 Also, he or she must not owe a refund on grants previously received under the Pell Grant, the Federal Supplemental Educational Opportunity Grant (FSEOG), Georgia Tuition Equalization Grant (GTEG) or HOPE scholarship.
-Students must be enrolled in at least twelve credit hours per semester to be considered full-time students and receive full financial aid benefits.
+Students must be enrolled in at least twelve credit hours per semester to be considered full-time undergraduate students and receive full financial aid benefits.
 Students enrolled part-time may be eligible for a pro-rated portion of their financial aid.
 All students applying for Direct Stafford Loans must be enrolled in at least six credit hours per semester.
 All institutional scholarship recipients should be enrolled full-time.
+Temple Baptist Theological Seminary Graduate Students full-time enrollment status for graduate students in AMA and MABTS degree programs is to be six credit hours and part time status to be three credit hours.